glooobal/leaguecord/README.md

 ## Usage

-Once the bot is up and running, invite it to your Discord server by using the Discord OAuth2 URL Generator.

-Then use following command in your terminal (It's very important!)
+Once you have invited the bot to your server discord server, use following command in your terminal and restart the bot (It's very important!)

 ```
 npm run deploy or yarn run deploy